funatsufumiya/timeline_rs/README.md

 This is a simple timeline library for Rust.
 It is designed to be used in a game engine, but can be used for any purpose.

+This work is heavily inspired by [ofxTimeline](https://github.com/YCAMInterlab/ofxTimeline) of [YCAMInterlab](https://github.com/YCAMInterlab), and intended to use data created by ofxTimeline and [loaf_timeline](https://github.com/funatsufumiya/loaf_timeline/) (lua/oF scripting environment using ofxTimeline).

 ## Examples

 ### Easing Tester